Sol (comedian)

-Sol is a fictional character written for and performed on stage by the Canadian actor Marc Favreau.
+Sol is a fictional character written for and performed on stage and television by the Canadian actor Marc Favreau.

 Sol is a clown (tramp type) who handily deconstructs the French language, to the amusement of adults as well as children.
-Sol mostly appears alone on stage and recites comic monologues dealing with current social and political issues.
+In his stage performances, Sol mostly appeared alone and recited comic monologues dealing with current social and political issues.

 Sol began as a regular on La Boîte à surprise, a long-running children's television show on the French language Radio-Canada network.
 At that time, the act was called Bim et Sol.
 The character proved popular so Marc Favreau developed Sol's monologues into a one-man show.
 Favreau then teamed up with another clown for Sol et Bouton.
 He also appeared on a popular television series called Sol et Gobelet opposite Luc Durand.

 Sol also appeared on a television series on TVOntario called Parlez-moi, which taught basic French, as it is spoken in Quebec and other parts of Canada.